 - a.
 Unstained cells: show the background or autofluorescence of the system. - b.
 Isotype control: to identify non-specific binding.
-Isotype controls are good staining controls to - identify potential problems in staining, particularly if a primary and secondary antibody are used. c.
-Sample with secondary reagent added only or similarly labeled non-specific primary antibody, ideally of the same isotype as the specific antibody you will be using

-- d.
-Negatives and Positives control for each different primary antibody and each different cell population used in your experiment, when possible. - e.
+Isotype controls are good staining controls to identify potential problems in staining, particularly if a primary and secondary antibody are used. - c.
+Controls for indirect staining are represented by a sample incubated with secondary reagent only and a sample incubated with non-specific primary antibody followed by secondary reagent, ideally of the same isotype as the specific antibody you will be using. - d.
+Negative and Positive controls for each different primary antibody and each different cell population used in your experiment are strongly recommended, when possible. - e.
 FMO (Fluorescence Minus One) control: the cells were stained with all reagents except one.
 FMO control is essential when antigen expression is low or variable.